+Fig.~\ref{fig1} provides a stylized sketch of this architecture with an example.
+In Fig.~\ref{fig1} the program counter initially points to memory address 100.
+The control unit, using address 100 loads the instruction stored at that location into the IR.
+Suppose the instruction is \texttt{`READ R1, 110'} (encoded in binary in memory), which means load the value from memory address 110 into register R1.
+This instruction enables register R1 for writing and issues a read request to memory address 110.
 For an instruction like \texttt{`ADD R1, R2, R3'}, which adds the values in R1 and R2 and stores the result in R3, the check circuits direct the ALU to accept inputs from R1 and R2, perform an addition, and write the result to R3.

-At the end of each instruction, the program counter increments, advancing to the address of the next instruction.
-The clock-driven update of the program counter is what defines and enforces control flow, and any deviation (e.g., jumps or branches) must be explicitly encoded in the instruction sequence.
+At the end of each instruction, the program counter increments, advancing to the address of the next instruction, and the cycle repeats.
+The clock-driven update of the program counter is what defines the control flow, and any deviation (e.g., jumps or branches) must be explicitly encoded in the instruction sequence.

-This instruction cycle, called the fetch-execute cycle, repeats with every clock pulse, using the same physical logic circuitry, regardless of which instruction is being executed.
+This process, called the fetch-execute cycle, repeats with every clock cycle, using the same physical logic circuitry, regardless of which instruction is being executed.
 The control unit is not reconfigured or altered between tasks; instead, it behaves as a periodic dynamical system, transitioning deterministically based on the current instruction and register states.
-This regularity---of performing the same physical sequence over and over while producing different outcomes depending on the instruction---is a defining characteristic of stored-program machines.
-Modern computers that execute programs are based on the stored-program architecture.
+This uniformity across different instructions---performing the same physical sequence over and over while producing different outcomes depending on the instruction---is a defining characteristic of stored-program machines.